 6. Invest in renewables and divest from fossil fuels

 Let industry know you care about climate change by meeting with your bank or investment adviser to make sure your investments do not include fossil fuels.
-And make sure your workplace, pension fund, university or bank doesn’t invest in fossil fuels either.
+And make sure your workplace, pension fund, university or bank doesn’t invest in fossil fuels.
 If they do, join or start a divestment campaign.

 Learn more about why it’s important to divest from damage and invest in a healthier future.